agent18/agent18.github.io/_posts/2020-02-22-EA-replaceability.markdown

 good as B? to only end up with 2k extra?

 With two similar guys, its pointless to fight to be at the top....

+The value you add to an EAO is very much dependent on the how replaceable you are.

+It deosn't seem worth it